ninjashari/python-react-expense/README.md

 - Payee: "payee", "merchant", "vendor", "to", "from"
 - Category: "category", "type", "class"

+### AI-Powered Categorization
+- **Historical Data Training**: System analyzes your past transactions before each import
+- **Pattern Recognition**: Identifies keywords, transaction types, and amount patterns
+- **Confidence Scoring**: Only applies suggestions with 60%+ confidence
+- **Existing Entities Only**: AI never creates new categories or payees - only suggests from existing ones
+- **User Learning**: System learns from manual corrections to improve future accuracy
+- **Feature Engineering**: Uses description keywords, transaction types, and amount ranges for predictions

-### Auto-Creation
+### Auto-Creation (Manual Mode)
-- Payees and categories are automatically created if they don't exist
+- Payees and categories can be created manually during import if needed
-- Each new category gets a unique color assigned
+- Each new category gets a unique color assigned automatically

 ## 🧪 Development